pramod444/openg2p-deployment/kubernetes/keymanager/README.md

 ## Post Installation

 To access keymanager APIs create an OIDC client in Keycloak.
 Also create a role "KEYMANAGER_ADMIN" and assign this role to service account of the client.
+(This means that the app, example Social Registry, with the client creds is given permission to access the keymanager APIs.
+Not the user.)

 ## Parameters